 Download the free guide Increasing Event App Adoption & Usage, and learn how to develop a winning strategy that will maximize attendee adoption and usage rates at your next in-person event—so you can justify the expense to event stakeholders!

 What’s the Starting Point of an Event Budget?

 Before planning your budget any further, you need to understand your organization’s needs.
 Your event budget is really a forecast, or projection, of all expenses and revenues that will incur at your event.
-You won’t be able to forecast all expenses and revenues from the beginning, and some of these might even change over time.
+You won’t be able to forecast all expenses and revenues from the beginning, and some of these could even change over the course of the planning process.
 Nevertheless, planning your budget with consideration for the most common expenses and revenues is necessary.

-When event budgeting, it’s paramount to identify which items represent expenses and which are sources of revenue that can cover costs.
+When planning a budget the biggest consideration should be which items represent expenses and which are sources of revenue that can cover costs.
 In addition, you need to distinguish between fixed and variable costs in order to effectively forecast a budget for your next event.

 Fixed and Variable Costs

 It’s also crucial to differentiate between fixed and variable expenses or costs.
 Fixed costs are costs that do not change based on the number of attendees.
 These costs are calculated as a total amount.
 Variable costs are costs that change based on the number of attendees.
 These costs are calculated on a per-person basis.

 |Food & Beverage ($35/person)||$8,000||$16,000||Variable|

 Expenses for In-Person Events